mikael-ros/EDAN40-EDAF95.exercises/exams/20220602/try1/readme.md

 ---

 ### With assistance (**)
 Total 3.7p out of 6p possible points.
 Not sure what this equates to on the grading scale.
 Maybe just scraping past passing?
-We'll say **``3``**, lol.
+We'll say grade **``3``**, lol.

 ### Without assistance
 If removing points from tasks where I had to jog my mind with other resources that would not have been available during a real exam (marked with **), I would have a total of 2.7p, which is not satisfactory - improvement is needed!